CyberNinjas/aad-for-linux/index.md

 ## License

-This repository contains software licensed under the GNU General Public License version three or any later version.
+This repository contains software licensed under the GNU General Public License v3 or any later version.
 For more information on the terms and conditions, see [COPYING](https://raw.githubusercontent.com/CyberNinjas/aad-for-linux/master/COPYING).

 ## See Also